20 July In Video - Legs/Glutes, Video - Misc/Other Equipment by Nikki Tags: Exercise Library

 Not every gym will have a hip loaded belted squat rack.
-You can recreate this exercise using a dip belt.
 This removes the stress of weight on your spine as present in a rear loaded squat and removes the limitation of how much weight you can hold in a front squat.

 - Place weight on dip belt around waist.
 Step up onto boxes or benches spaced apart; foot on each one.
 Arms can be extended forward throughout exercise.